It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently — Warren Buffett

 - The quality of your output (Do you deliver excellent work or low-effort work?)

-Faith without works is dead, seriously!
 If you are not visible at work or delivering excellent work, the probabilities of you being considered for great opportunities lessen at a much higher speed.
-Im calling you to aim higher, push yourself further and most of all be intentional with the kinds of conversations you engage in.
-It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you’ll do things differently — Warren Buffett
+Im calling you to aim higher and be intentional with the kinds of conversations you engage in.